DNA Structure Generation Tutorial¶

 # Or save it to a file

-Minimize the DNA structure: simple equilibration = False equilibrate writhe = False excluded volume radius = 2.0 temperature = 300 Circular: False #################################### Initiating Excluded Volume... ###################################### #### INITIALIZING EXCLUDED VOLUME #### ###################################### Excluded Volume Beads: number of EV beads: 2 bp per EV bead: 7 Effective size: 3.574 Exclusion distance: 4.0 ######################################
+Minimize the DNA structure: simple equilibration = False equilibrate writhe = False excluded volume radius = 2.0 temperature = 300 Circular: True #################################### Initiating Excluded Volume...
+EV_bead mismatch: including additional boundary checks. ###################################### #### INITIALIZING EXCLUDED VOLUME #### ###################################### Excluded Volume Beads: number of EV beads: 29 bp per EV bead: 7 Effective size: 3.57 Exclusion distance: 4.0 ######################################

 Modifying Linking Number¶

-Change the linking number by underwinding or overwinding the DNA using the dLk
+Change the linking number by underwinding or overwinding the DNA using the dLk parameter.
+Note, to equilibrate the writhe use equilibrate_writhe=True, otherwise the linking number of the topology will not be conserved.

 # Also change the linking number by under or overwinding the DNA using the dLk parameter